Arboroharamiya: Description

 Arboroharamiya is the largest known haramiyidan, estimated to have weighed about 354 g.
 It has several features in common with living mammals, including a lower jaw formed by a single bone, the dentary, and hands and feet that each have four fingers with three bones each and one finger with two bones.
 Arboroharamiya is unlike any modern mammal in having a lower jaw that can move up, down, and backward, but not forward.
 It has a rodent-like dentition with enlarged incisors and molars and no canines, which is also seen in Multituberculata, but this feature probably evolved independently in Arboroharamiya.
+The incus of Arboroharamiya was characterised by a robust stapedial process, a narrow short process, and an almond-shaped body.
+Its stapes possessed a strong process for the insertion of the stapedius muscle.

 Arboroharamiya had a long tail that might have been prehensile, and very long fingers.
 Based on the shape of its teeth, Arboroharamiya might have been a granivore or an omnivore.
 It was an arboreal animal, with the specimens of two species (A. allinhopsoni and A. fuscus) preserving the patagia, suggesting that it was a glider.
 Analysis on the fur impressions of A. fuscus revealed high concentration of copper associated with eumelanin, indicative of uniformly dark-brown coloration with no evidence of color patterns, which was also the case in other early mammaliaforms from China: Vilevolodon, Megaconus, indeterminate docodonts (SDUST-V0006 and SDUST-V0007) and indeterminate eutherian (SDUST-V0008).